google/tracing-framework/docs/building.md

 ## Setup

-    # You may need to do this on linux
+    # You may need to do this on Linux
     umask 0022
     # Clone the project
     git clone git@github.com:benvanik/tracing-framework.git